annndruha/music_files_normalizer/README.md

 ### Correcting filenames and edit tags

 Use for mass music files renaming and correcting.
-To run on windows just download exe portable verion.
+For run on Windows just download exe portable verion.

 **Features:**